DavidAnson/simple-website-with-blog/README.md

 # simple-website-with-blog

-> A simple web site with a blog
+> A simple website with a blog

 `simple-website-with-blog` is a simple [Node.js](https://nodejs.org/) web application for static content that includes a blog.
-It was created as the basis for [my own web site](https://dlaa.me/), but everyone is welcome to use it.
+It was created as the basis for [my own website](https://dlaa.me/), but everyone is welcome to use it.
 The implementation strives to be simple and free of unnecessary dependencies.

 ## Goals

-- An easy way to create a simple, secure web site with a blog
+- An easy way to create a simple, secure website with a blog
 - Support for text-based and photo-based blog formats
 - Easy authoring in HTML, Markdown (with code formatting), or JSON
 - Ordering of posts by publish date or content date